ibexa/documentation-developer/docs/infrastructure_and_maintenance/security/security_checklist.md

 link that gets mailed to them in time.
 The time before it expires is set in the parameter `ibexa.site_access.config.default.security.token_interval_spec`.
 By nature this feature must be available to users before they have logged in, including would-be attackers.
-If an attacker uses this feature with someone else's email address, the attacker does not receive the email.
+If an attacker uses this feature with someone else's email address, the attacker doesn't receive the email.
 But they could still try to guess the password reset link.
 That's why this interval should be as short as possible.
 5 minutes is often enough.

 [[= product_name =]] allows you to create and send invitations to create an account in the frontend as a customer, the back office